opensafely/documentation/docs/install-github-and-git.md

 Follow the instructions as appropriate.

 Once signed in, you'll be taken to a _Let's get started_ page.
-Note, you'll still need to install the [command line version of git](https://git-scm.com/) alongside Github Desktop, as well as the other OpenSAFELY requirements, before diving in.
+Note, you'll still need to install the [command line version of git](https://git-scm.com/) alongside GitHub Desktop, as well as the other OpenSAFELY requirements, before diving in.

 ## Old to git
 If you already have git installed and prefer using your existing git workflow, then this is fine.